jjw2004/PackageBot/README.md

 ---

 *Student Project - Fall 2025*
-*Built with 🤖 for learning IoT, computer vision, and bot development*
+*Built with 🤖 for learning IoT, computer vision, and bot development with discord client*